-If you want to spend as little as possible on your visit to the Vatican, I recommend that you buy a single ticket (without audio guide or guided tour) on official websites like Hellotickets or at the Vatican Museums ticket office or on their official website.
+If you want to spend as little as possible on your visit to the Vatican, I recommend that you buy the single ticket (without audio guide or guided tour) on official websites like Hellotickets or at the Vatican Museums ticket office.

 Keep in mind that these tickets, buying them online, give you access to the Vatican Museums, the Sistine Chapel and the Rooms of St. Raphael and all without having to wait in the long lines that form at the ticket offices.

 From about 30 euros for general admission and 18 euros with discount (for children from 6 to 17 years or students up to 25 years), you can tour the infinite rooms of the monument and its entire collection of paintings and sculptures.

 Also, if you prefer not to miss a single detail of the works of art that hides every corner of the Vatican, you can purchase an audio guide with your reservation.

 To save money on your trip to Rome there are other options that may also be of interest to you.
 If you plan to visit other essential monuments such as the Colosseum and the Roman Forum, in addition to the Vatican, there are savings packs with which you can buy combined tickets at a lower price.
 You can choose between these two options:

 If you are one of those who prefer to spread over several days the visit to the main attractions of the city, I recommend you to get this offer of tickets to the Vatican and the Colosseum.
 I will tell you in detail:

 - What it includes: Colosseum, Roman Forum, Palatine Hill, Vatican Museums, Sistine Chapel and St. Peter's Basilica (you will also have audio guide and explanatory video).

 - How much time I have to use it: 3 days.